Opinion- New Yanmar

 Do I want one?
 Absolutely!
 Would I personally buy one?
 Nope.
 And here is why:

-Yanmar has been in the US market before and they left.
+Yanmar was in the US market in the 1980's and they left.
 Abruptly.
-Leaving thousands of Yanmar owners (and dealers) to fend for themselves.
-Then they did the strange Cub Cadet/Yanmar thing for a few years.
-There are reports that many of those customers and dealers were also left in a state of disarray.
+Leaving thousands of Yanmar owners and dealers to practically fend for themselves.
+Then they did the strange Cub Cadet/Yanmar thing for a few years about a decade ago.
+They abruptly ended that also.
+There are numerous reports that many of those customers and dealers were also left in a state of disarray.
 Sure, Yanmar has invested metric truckloads of cash in this newest entry into the US market and they are doing so under their own "Yanmar" brand this time.
-So why would they leave again?
+So why do I think they would leave again?
 They might not have any say in the matter.
 The compact tractor market is brutally competitive right now and Yanmar, in my opinion, is priced very high for a brand that is not well established here yet.
 For a lot less money you can get a Mahindra, New Holland, Case, or Kioti.
 For the same or little less money you can often get a new Deere or Kubota.
 Green and Orange brand loyalty is a force to be reckoned with and if Yanmar can't get a foot-hold here and make money- they will eventually be forced to leave again.

 Yanmar's customers were in luck last time Yanmar left because the tractors at that time were super simple.
 Anyone could work on them.
 You can take the 1970's model YM series tractors to any shade tree mechanic and get it serviced.
 There is no need to visit a dealer.
 This new breed of tractor is the polar opposite of those older tractors.